Baya weaver: Behaviour and ecology

 Ploceus philippinus eating Pearl millet in Bhigwan, Maharashtra, India.

 Baya weavers are social and gregarious birds.
 They forage in flocks for seeds, both on the plants and on the ground.
 Flocks fly in close formations, often performing complicated manoeuvres.
-They are known to glean paddy and other grain in harvested fields, and occasionally damage ripening crops and are therefore sometimes considered as pests.
+They glean paddy and other grain in harvested fields, and are sometimes considered pests for occasionally damaging ripening crops.
 They roost in reed-beds bordering waterbodies.
 They depend on wild grasses such as Guinea grass (Panicum maximum) as well as crops like rice for both their food (feeding on seedlings in the germination stage as well as on early stages of grain) and nesting material.
-They also feed on insects (including butterflies), sometimes taking small frogs, geckos and molluscs, especially to feed their young.
+They also feed on insects including butterflies, sometimes taking small frogs, geckos and molluscs, especially to feed their young.
 Their seasonal movements are governed by food availability.
 Their calls are a continuous chit-chit-... sometimes ending in a wheezy cheee-eee-ee that is produced by males in a chorus.
 A lower intensity call is produced in the non-breeding season.

-They are occasionally known to descend to the ground and indulge in dust bathing.
+They occasionally indulge in dust bathing.

-In captivity, individuals are known to form stable peck orders.
+In captivity, individuals form stable peck orders.